 On November 3, 2020, Multnomah County voters approved Tax Measure 26-214 establishing a tuition-free preschool program.
 The PFA program is funded by a personal income tax of 1.5% on taxable income over $125,000 for individuals ($200,000 for joint filers), and an additional 1.5% (3% total) on taxable income over $250,000 for individuals ($400,000 for joint filers).
 Residents of Multnomah County will have 100% of their Oregon Taxable Income subject to the tax thresholds.
 For non-residents of Multnomah County, income sourced within the county will be subject to the tax withholdings.
 Like the Oregon Metro Supportive Housing tax above, for 2021, businesses were required to offer withholding to it employees as soon as their payroll system could be configured to capture and remit taxes.
 For 2022, withholding will be mandatory for all employees and employers that meet requirements.
 For additional information, please reference the Multnomah County FAQ.

 Washington Paid Family and Medical Leave

 Paid Family and Medical Leave is an insurance program funded through premiums paid by employers and employees which began January 1, 2019.
-Effective January 1, 2021, the total premium amount will remain unchanged at 0.4%, shared by the employer (37%) and the employee (63%) for employers with over 50 employees.
+Effective January 1, 2022, the premium amount will increase to 0.6% for gross wages up to the 2022 Social Security cap of $147,000.
+The premium is shared by the employer (26.78%) and the employee (73.22%) for employers with over 50 employees.
 An employer can choose to pay the employee portion of the premium.
 Employers with fewer than 50 employees are not required to pay the employer portion of the premium but are still required to collect and remit the employee portion.
 For additional information you can visit the Washington Paid Family & Medical Leave website.

 401(k) Limit Increase